Last Updated on September 11, 2023 by Karl Thompson

 - Contraception has allowed sex and intimacy rather than reproduction to become the main reason for the relationship’s existence.

 - Women have gained independence because of greater opportunities in education and work.

 Ulrich Beck puts forward a similar view to that of Giddens, arguing that two trends have undermined the traditional patriarchal family:

 - Greater Gender Equality – This has challenged male domination in all spheres of life.
 Women now expect equality both at work and in marriage.

-- Greater individualism – where people’s actions are influenced more by calculations of their own self-interest than by a sense of obligation to others.
+- Greater individualism – where people’s self-interest influence their actions rather than a sense of obligation to others.

 These trends have led to the rise of the negotiated family.
 Negotiated families do not conform to the traditional family norm, but vary according to the wishes and expectations of their members, who decided what is best for them by discussion.
 They enter the relationship on an equal basis.

 This material is relevant to the families and households module within A-level sociology.